psyzhao0122/Final-Assignment_Psych-Research/README.md

 3. The notebook will:
    - Load and clean the dataset
    - Recode categorical variables
-   - Conduct statistical tests (chi-square)
+   - Conduct statistical tests (chi-square and correlation)
    - Generate visualizations

 ## Short Summary of Results